 When Resort Guests Should Use Extra Magic Hours

-• ONLY if you intend to visit during Extra Magic Hours.
-There is no benefit for showing up to a park with Extra Magic Hours if you don't actually attend during the Extra Magic Hour.
-And don't forget, it takes time to get to the parks, especially Magic Kingdom.
-Allow enough time to get to the park, whether you are using Disney transportation or driving and parking at Ticket & Transportation Center.
+• ONLY if you intend to visit during EMH.
+There is no benefit for showing up to a park with EMH if you don't actually attend during Extra Magic Hours.
+And don't froget, it takes time to get to the parks, especially Magic Kingdom.
+Allow enough time to get to the park, whether you are using Disney transportation or driving and parking at the Ticket & Transportation Center.
 Keep in mind that evening Extra Magic Hours, especially those earlier in the evening (say, 9 p.m. to 11 p.m. vs. midnight to 2 a.m.), tend to attract more crowds than morning Extra Magic Hours.

-• If you are Park Hopping.
+• If you are park hopping.
 In this situation, you can go to the park with EMH during those hours and spend the other part of the day at a less crowded park.
 Example: Epcot has evening Extra Magic Hours from 9 p.m. until 11 p.m.
 Disney’s Hollywood Studios is a recommended park that day.
-Go to Disney’s Hollywood Studios during normal park hours, then hop to Epcot that evening during the EMH.
+Go to Disney’s Hollywood Studios during normal park hours, then hop to Epcot that evening during EMH.